MarcoWorms/dices-and-decks/readme.md

 ## Components:

-1. RPG Dice Set (d4, d6, d8, d10, d12, d20)
+1. RPG Dice Set (d4, d6, d8, d10, d12, d20).
-2. Two complete decks of cards
+2. Two complete decks of cards.
-3. A sheet of paper to track your progress and character stats
+3. A sheet of paper to track your progress and character stats.

 ## Setup: